tekumara/notes/macos-keychain.md

 security find-generic-password -D "aws-vault oidc token" -w
 ```

-To see details of all items in the aws-vault keychain
+To see details of all items for the aws-vault service (aka Where in the UI):

 ```
 security find-generic-password -s aws-vault